charlottejacques3/gratitude_app/assets/consent_form.md

 Study Task:
 - Over a period of 1 month, you will be able to use the application to log gratitude, through the form of text or image-based logs.
 The application will send one reminder per day, at either a random or scheduled time, depending on your preference.
 Specific time windows can also be set.
+- The intention of the application is to be used on a daily basis.
+However, the goal of this study is to observe how users naturally interact with the system, and thus there are no minimum usage requirements.
 - The application also contains features providing increased support, as well as a gratitude reflection feature.
 You are encouraged to use these features if you find yourself in a situation where it may be difficult to think of things to be grateful for.
-- You are encouraged to use the application on a daily basis.
-However, the goal of this study is to observe how users naturally interact with the system, and thus there are no minimum usage requirements.
 - A tutorial video showing how to use the application can be found [here](https://youtube.com/shorts/Da3dlMjP1vg?feature=share).
 This tutorial is also available through a link in the app after sign-up.

 Data will be gathered through the collection of your gratitude logs and reflections, as well as your questionnaire answers and statistics of your usage of the app in general.